.jpg)

 An evaluation model built around predictiveness was needed

-Junior profiles placed in programmes like this often have largely undifferentiated CVs.
+Junior profiles placed in programmes like this often have largely similar CVs.
 Soft skills like problem solving, logical reasoning and motivation — the variables that predict true potential — needed to surface beyond the CV alone.

 The first brand touchpoint had to reflect its identity and values